TheEpicSimple/script_tools/README.md

   - parseTablableData:
     returns a html table based on the information you supply it.
 No style, just a simple table.
 I recommend DataTables for something pretty (you may find you can use my script as a base for DataTables).
 - examples:
-  A wide collection of (four) htmls that demonstrates how to use the functions.
+  A wide collection of (five) htmls that demonstrates how to use the functions.

 # How to use
 Copy the scripts to wherever you want to use them.
 Then you can access the utility function with your own script.